serenity-is/docs/tutorials/movies/09-filtering-with-multiple-genres.md

 }
 ```

 The LinkingSetRelation will automatically handle equality filtering for its field, making it work seamlessly.
-We could conclude this topic here, but for the sake of providing a sample for defining custom list requests and handling filtering when there is no LinkingSetRelation behavior available, let's continue with the steps below.
+We could conclude this topic here, but to provide a sample of defining custom list requests and handling filtering when there is no LinkingSetRelation behavior available, let's continue with the steps below.

 ## Declaring the MovieListRequest Type